RoverPlatform/rover-ios/README.md

 }
 ```

-##### Using Rover View Controllers
+##### The Screen View Controller

 If the message contains a landing page you probably want to instantiate a view controller for it.
 The `landingPage` property of a [`Message`](https://github.com/RoverPlatform/rover-ios/blob/0.2.0/Pod/Classes/Model/Message.swift) object is of type [`Screen`](https://github.com/RoverPlatform/rover-ios/blob/0.2.0/Pod/Classes/Model/Screen.swift).
-You can use the `Rover.viewController` method which takes a [`Screen`](https://github.com/RoverPlatform/rover-ios/blob/0.2.0/Pod/Classes/Model/Screen.swift) object and returns a [`ScreenViewController`](https://github.com/RoverPlatform/rover-ios/blob/0.2.0/Pod/Classes/UI/RVScreenViewController.swift).
+You can use the `Rover.viewController` method which takes a [`Message`](https://github.com/RoverPlatform/rover-ios/blob/0.2.0/Pod/Classes/Model/Message.swift) object and returns a [`ScreenViewController`](https://github.com/RoverPlatform/rover-ios/blob/0.2.0/Pod/Classes/UI/RVScreenViewController.swift).

 ```swift
 didReceiveMessage(message: Message) {